haiya512/certified-kubernetes-administrator-course/docs/03-Scheduling/10-Practice-Test-Node-Affinity.md

   ```
   </details>

-- Run the command 'kubectl describe node node01' and see the label section
+- Run the command `kubectl describe node node01` and see the label section

   <details>